dakom/wasm-app-boilerplate/README.md

 }
 ```

-Even though `value` was set from `ui_state().textInput`, the latter is now undefined (because it was wiped between the time the function was called and the time the callback was fired).
+Even though `value` was set from `get_ui_state().textInput`, the latter is now undefined (because it was wiped between the time the function was called and the time the callback was fired).

 Also `evt.target.value` is different than `value` even though it is bound to it (because when the component is re-rendered, the dom element is kept as-is and normal html elements allow setting an initial value while still allowing the user to change the contents.
 This is _not_ the case if `value` were somehow changed, e.g. if `onInput` sent an event which caused both `ui_state` to change _and_ a re-render of the dom)

-**The rule of thumb is that asynchronous callbacks should never depend on `ui_state`.
+**The rule of thumb is that asynchronous callbacks should never depend on `get_ui_state()`.
 Either use a locally cached copy or get it from the element.**

-# WebGL
+# WebGL / Audio

-The same ideas for `ui` apply to `webgl`, but of course its a totally different rendering API.
+The same ideas apply to webgl and audio, but of course its a totally different rendering API.
 The demo here is kept to a minimum, but sky's the limit!

 # Directory Structure

-Seems pretty good for now... the only real gotcha is that it's a nicer IDE experience to jump into the individual folders (e.g. app vs. ui), and getting typescript to play nicely meant copying an additional tsconfig.json into `src/ui/`.
+The only real gotcha is that it's a nicer IDE experience to jump into the individual folders, and getting typescript to play nicely meant copying an additional tsconfig.json into `src/main/`.
 No biggie though.

 # Build Scripts